darasus/ai-blog/content/the-basics-of-mediation.md

   the process.
 Advantages of mediation: The parties involved in a mediation are more satisfied with their own solution as opposed to a solution imposed upon them by a judge."
+intro: >-
+  Mediation is a process that involves bringing together two opposing parties to resolve a conflict.
+It is an alternative to going to court for resolving disputes between parties, businesses, or individuals.
+Unlike arbitration, mediation does not involve any third party whose decision becomes final.
+Instead, it is a collaborative process where the mediator acts as a neutral intermediary and assists the conflicting parties negotiate an agreement that suits both of them.
+The mediator does not take sides and helps the parties understand their own interests while also exploring opportunities for a mutually beneficial resolution of the issues in conflict.

+  Mediation can be helpful when you have a tricky situation with someone else that doesn’t involve crime or violence but still has the potential to get out of hand if left unresolved.
+Mediation might not be your first thought as an option in resolving conflict because of its non-adversarial nature.
+However, it can be a very useful tool and quite effective in most cases given its collaborative nature which gives both parties more input into finding a solution they are comfortable with and happy with at the same time.
 ---

 ## What is mandatory mediation?